 The PCPD is responsible for enforcing the Ordinance.
 Generally, unless a specific offense applies, if a data user is found to have contravened the data protection principles of the Ordinance, the PCPD may issue an enforcement notice requiring the data user to take steps to rectify the contravention.
 Failure to abide by the enforcement notice is a criminal offense, punishable by a fine of up to HK$ 50,000 and imprisonment for up to two years, as well as a daily penalty of HK$ 1,000 if the offense continues after conviction.
 In the case of subsequent convictions, additional and more severe penalties apply.
 There are also certain specific offenses under the Ordinance which are triggered directly without the intermediary step of an enforcement notice.
 For example:

-- Breach of certain provisions relating to direct marketing is punishable by a fine of up to HK$ 1 million and imprisonment of up to five years, depending on the nature of the breach; and
+- breach of certain provisions relating to direct marketing is punishable by a fine of up to HK$1 million and imprisonment of up to five years, depending on the nature of the breach; and

-- Disclosing personal data of a data subject obtained from a data user without the data user's consent is an offense punishable by a fine of up to HK$ 1 million and imprisonment of up to five years, where such disclosure is made with certain intent, or where the disclosure causes psychological harm to the data subject.
+- disclosing personal data of a data subject obtained from a data user without the data user's consent is an offense punishable by a fine of up to HK$1 million and imprisonment of up to five years, where such disclosure is made with certain intent, or where the disclosure causes psychological harm to the data subject.

 Appeals from enforcement decisions of the PCPD may be made to the Administrative Appeals Board.